AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 ### Math and stats

 Data science is based on math and statistics, so it makes sense to spend time continually deepening your understanding of these fundamental ideas.
-Also, while the field changes all the time, the underlying quantitative concepts (e.g. probability or linear algebra) will remain consistent.
+Also, while the field will change all the time, the underlying quantitative concepts (e.g. probability or linear algebra) will remain consistent.

 - **[3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)** is an AMAZING math YouTuber.
 I learn a ton from his videos, and am inspired by the quality of his teaching.
 I also leaned on videos from **[mathematicalmonk](https://www.youtube.com/channel/UCcAtD_VYwcYwVbTdvArsm7w)** to build my quantitative background during my first year in grad school.
 I suggest poking around to find a teaching style that works for you.

-- Wasserman's **[All of Statistics](http://www.stat.cmu.edu/~larry/all-of-statistics/)**.
-This is a great book, that focuses on a terse and rigorous introduction to Statistics.
+- Wasserman's **[All of Statistics](http://www.stat.cmu.edu/~larry/all-of-statistics/)** is a great book that focuses on offering a terse and rigorous introduction to Statistics.
 It will be a challenge to get started with this resource, but you will learn a lot if you put in the effort.
 (I think the title is a little bit of a joke.
 All of statistics can not fit in one book, but it is a good start.)

 - Zico Kolter has a good **[quick start](https://www.cs.cmu.edu/~zkolter/course/15-884/linalg-review.pdf)** for linear algebra.